swethabakshi/prmd/README.md

 Looking at getting started quickly with the Nimbus integration?
 Read our [GET STARTED](https://bitbucket.org/verecloud/nimbus.supplier.sdk/src/jsonschema/docs-v4/md/GET_STARTED.md) guide.

-[JSON Schema](http://json-schema.org/) provides a great way to describe an API. prmd provides tools for bootstrapping a description like this, verifying its completeness, and generating documentation from the specification.
+[JSON Schema](http://json-schema.org/) provides a great way to describe an API. nbmd_ps provides tools for bootstrapping a description like this, verifying its completeness, and generating documentation from the specification.

 To learn more about JSON Schema in general, start with [this excellent guide](http://spacetelescope.github.io/understanding-json-schema/) and supplement with the [specification](http://json-schema.org/documentation.html).
-The JSON Schema usage conventions expected by prmd specifically are described in [/docs/schemata.md](/docs/schemata.md).
+The JSON Schema usage conventions expected by nbmd_ps specifically are described in [/docs/schemata.md](/docs/schemata.md).

 ## Installation

-**Note:** prmd requires you to have ruby and rubygems installed.
+**Note:** nbmd_ps requires you to have ruby and rubygems installed.

 Install the command-line tool with: